1. Home

 K800 series 6-LAN model:

-What versions of Windows are supported?
+What Operating Systems are supported?

 Windows 10 IoT 2021 and Windows 11 are supported.
 In most applications it is NOT necessary to disable the e-cores.